Tanzania starts moving Maasai out of Ngorongoro reserve - NewsBreak

 The government has rejected these accusations, but the issue has led to clashes between the pastoralists and police.

-One officer was killed and several protesters were injured during demonstrations in Ngorongoro district's Loliondo town last weekend.
+One officer was killed and several protesters were injured during demonstrations in Ngorongoro district's Loliondo town last weekend, sparking outrage among campaigners.

 The protest broke out over the government's push to cordon off 1,500 square kilometres (550 square miles) of Loliondo to create a wildlife protection area.